-- 1.20.
-Cryptoasset exchange providers and custodian wallet providers based in the UK are obliged entities for the purposes of the ML Regulations.
-They are required to register with the FCA as the relevant competent authority. - 1.21.
-The jurisdictional scope of the ML Regulations in respect of cryptoassets is the same as that in respect of other financial products and services (see Regulations 8 and 9).
-In most cases this is triggered by the firm having a physical presence in the UK.
-The mere fact that a firm has UK customers does not in itself mean that it would fall within the juridisctional scope of the ML Regulations. - 1.22.
-For cryptoasset exchange providers, the relevant business for the purposes of the ML Regulations is the exchange of cryptoassets and money or of cryptoassets amongst one-another.
-Where cryptoasset exchange providers offer exchange services that are not in scope, or offer other unregulated services, the customer-related AML/TCF obligations, such as customer due diligence, only apply to the regulated part of their business. - 1.23.
-For custodian wallet providers, the holding of money on behalf of their customers does not constitute relevant business, but may bring them within the scope of electronic money regulation or the regulation of deposit-taking. - 1.24.
-Software developers who merely sell an application or platform without engaging as a business in relevant activities are not included in scope.
+- 22.20 Cryptoasset exchange providers and custodian wallet providers based in the UK are relevant persons for the purposes of the ML Regulations.
+They are required to register with the FCA as the relevant competent authority. - 22.21 The jurisdictional scope of the ML Regulations in respect of cryptoasset providers is the same as that in respect of other relevant persons subject to the ML Regulations (see Regulations 8 and 9).
+In practice, application of the ML Regulations will be considered by the FCA on a case-by-case basis and is likely to differ for different business models.
+In most cases, application is triggered by the firm having a physical presence in the UK through which business is conducted, although other factors may also be considered.
+The mere fact that a firm has UK customers does not in itself mean that it would fall within the jurisdictional scope of the ML Regulations.
+However, a cryptoasset exchange provider that has an ATM located in the UK will be within